PojavLauncherTeam/PojavLauncher/README.md

 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses)

 ## Introduction
 PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
-This launcher can launch almost all available Minecraft versions (from rd-132211 to 1.18 snapshots (kinda)), including Combat Test versions.
-Modding via Forge (up to 1.16.5) and Fabric are also supported.
-This repository contains source code for Android.
-For iOS/iPadOS, check out [PojavLauncher_iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).
+This launcher has been modified for use in QuestCraft (QCXR) and all underlying base code is supplied for free by the PojavLauncher Team.
 ## Building
 - Build Instructions Coming Soon